nihat99/rl-swarm-contracts/README.md

 ## Overview

-The main contract `SwarmCoordinator` manages a round-based system for coordinating swarm participants, tracking winners, and managing bootnode infrastructure.
+The main contract `SwarmCoordinator` manages a round-based system for coordinating swarm participants, tracking winners, reporting rewards, and managing bootnode infrastructure.
 The contract includes features for:

 - Round and stage management
 - Peer registration and tracking